dominodatalab/python-domino/README.md

     For testing purposes and issues with SSL certificates, set `DOMINO_VERIFY_CERTIFICATE` to `false`.
     Be sure to unset this variable when not in use.

+- `DOMINO_MAX_RETRIES`

+    Default Retry is set to 4
+    Determines the number of attempts for the request session in case of a ConnectionError Get more info on request max timeout/error durations based on Retry and backoff factors [here](https://urllib3.readthedocs.io/en/latest/reference/urllib3.util.html#module-urllib3.util.retry)

 # Methods

 ## Projects